wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/categories/chowl_handbook/panels.md

 ```

 Though you can store whatever you want inside the [Drawer Frames](^chowl-industries:drawer_frame),
-{blue}Panels{} are the key to storing your heart's desires in your warehouse.
+[Panels](^chowl-industries:panels) are the key to storing your heart's desires in your warehouse.